-Beginning in FY18 (July 1, 2017), a new State Partnerships dues structure\ takes effect.
-The new structure more fairly aligns and delineates (1) the collective resources required to service state partners in conjunction with their respective EPPs (fixed and proportional amounts), and (2) the variable resources required to administer the CAEP-State joint visits for States that choose to participate in the joint CAEP Accreditation processes (variable amount).
+Beginning in FY18 (July 1, 2017), a new State Partnerships dues structure takes effect.
+The new structure more fairly aligns and delineates (1) the collective resources required to service State partners in conjunction with their respective EPPs (fixed and proportional amounts), and (2) the variable resources required to administer the CAEP-state joint visits for states that choose to participate in the joint CAEP Accreditation processes (variable amount).

-Annual costs for supporting activities associated with State Partnerships have both fixed and proportional components which include costs associated with the CAEP Clinic, fall and spring CAEP Conferences, staff time, technology costs for maintaining workspaces within CAEP's accreditation platform, and other indirect expenses.
+Annual costs for supporting activities associated with state partnerships have both fixed and proportional components which include costs associated with the CAEP Clinic, CAEP fall and spring conferences, staff time, technology costs for maintaining workspaces within CAEP's Accreditation Information Management System (AIMS), and other indirect expenses.

-For the fixed and proportional amounts, states would be assessed \$3,000 annually to cover expenses for the state clinic and CAEP conference registration plus a portion of indirect expenses which are based on the actual percentage of CAEP member EPPs within each state.
+For the fixed and proportional amounts, states would be assessed \$2,750 annually to cover expenses for the spring convening and conference registration plus a portion of indirect expenses which are based on the actual percentage of CAEP member EPPs within each state.